RSE-Accenture-Team-2/fullproof/Software Architecture Diagrams/README.md

 However producing an ELA image from a upload or link has not been fully implemented, but the draft code</b >
 for it is in the repository.

-## Future.png
+## MVP.png
-This is proposed future for our extension, utilsing more AWS features such as S3 buckets and AWS rekognition</b >
+This was the proposed future for our extension, utilsing more AWS features such as S3 buckets and AWS rekognition</b >
 for outputting ELA on images, sentiment analysis on images, celebrity recognition and metadata extraction.</b >

 We wanted to propose this tech stack as it creates less of a dependency on third party services for image</b >